 Cooling and heating efficiency scores reflect how much cooling or heating the unit can deliver, compared to the amount of input power (electricity) it uses.
 The best scoring models deliver more kWh of cooling or heating per kWh of input energy – the result being they cost less to run.

-Air flow is a measure of how much air the unit puts out on its lowest and highest fan speeds.
-The lowest fan speed should deliver a gentle breeze, while the highest fan speed should deliver a powerful blast for cooling or heating the room rapidly.
-A model with a good airflow score has a useful range of fan settings; some models don't (the lowest fan speed is too powerful or the highest speed too weak, or both) and get lower scores accordingly.
+Airflow is a measure of how much air the unit puts out on its lowest and highest fan speeds.
+The lowest fan speed should deliver a gentle breeze – good for the bedroom when you're sleeping, for example.
+The highest fan speed should deliver a powerful blast for cooling or heating the room rapidly.
+A model with a good airflow score has a useful range of fan settings.
+Some models don't (the lowest fan speed is too powerful or the highest speed too weak, or both) and get lower scores accordingly.

 Scoring the different sizes

 We score the small (up to 4kW), medium (4 to 6kW) and large (over 6kW) models each on their own scoring scales, because it's unfair to put them all on one scoring scale.
-A large 9kW model just doesn't achieve the same efficiency as a small 2.5kW model, and would score terribly in comparison if we used the same scoring scale for both.
+A large 9kW model just doesn't achieve the same efficiency as a small 2.5kW model.
 Likewise, large models have more powerful fans and achieve much higher airflows, so we can't directly compare them to the small or medium models in that respect either.